Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 ## An Interactive Frontend Project by Michael McCann

-For my second milestone project, I have deciced to put my JavaScript knowledge to the test and create my version of my version of the classic 1979 classic Atari game, Asteroids.
+For my second milestone project, I have deciced to put my JavaScript knowledge to the test and create my version of the classic 1979 classic Atari game, Asteroids.
 Built using HTML5, CSS3 and JavaScript.
 I aim to make the user experience more enjoyable for the gamer than its Daddy by giving the game an overhaul on the design.

 For ages 6+